Greece Digital Nomad Visa Guide (2024)

 Further reading for digital nomads in Greece

-• If you are looking for more information about Athens public transport tickets, visit the Athens public transport website.
+- If you are looking for more information about the Athens public transport tickets, visit the Athens public transport website.

-• E-Ktel is the main intercity bus transportation company in Crete.
+- Crete Bus is one of the biggest intercity bus transportation companies in Crete.

 Greece digital nomad visa guide disclaimer